rss2023/web-prod/index.md

 focused week of single-track presentations, workshops, poster sessions, tutorials, and virtual fun!
 This year, as always, we solicit your best work.

-RSS 2021 will be held virtually in the week July 12-16, 2021.
-We're also considering some the potential of localized distal in-person events, but that being contingent on the possibility of safe travel, CoVid-19 vaccine availability, etc.
+RSS 2022 will be held in New York City in the week June 27-July 1, 2022.
+After two years of virtual conferences due to the Coronavirus pandemic, RSS 2022 is planned as a hybrid conference with substantial in-person activities!
+We are closely monitoring the developing COVID-19 situation and will make further determinations about the distribution of in-person vs virtual activities as we get closer to the conference date.

 <!--<span style="text:style:bold;color:red">Some authors reported upload issues via CMT within the
 last minutes yesterday.
 Please email the <a mailto="dshell@tamu.edu">program